Jamal Adams: ‘I’d run through a brick wall’ for Pete Carroll

-In a perfect world — or at least, a normal one — the seven Seahawks who were named to the Pro Bowl might actually be putting on pads and helmets Sunday in Orlando, Fla.
+In a perfect world — or at least a normal one — the seven Seahawks who were named to the Pro Bowl might actually be putting on pads and helmets Sunday in Orlando, Florida.

-Instead, the game was canceled and players are taking part in a Madden tournament as something of a replacement.
+Instead, the game was canceled because of the pandemic and players are taking part in a Madden tournament as something of a replacement.

-One Seahawk who would be sitting the game out even if it were played, though, is safety Jamal Adams, who recently had surgery to repair two broken fingers, part of a slew of injuries that held him down throughout his first season in Seattle.
-Adams also apparently had surgery to repair a torn labrum (he noted on Instagram he had two surgeries without specifically detailing them, but he was expected to have the labrum repaired).
+Safety Jamal Adams would be sitting the game out even if it were played.
+He recently had surgery to repair two broken fingers, part of a slew of injuries that held him down throughout his first season in Seattle.
+Adams apparently had surgery to repair a torn labrum.
+(He noted on Instagram he had two surgeries without specifically detailing them, but he was expected to have the labrum repaired.)

 Adams spoke extensively about the injuries and his first season with the Seahawks last week on The Bill Simmons Podcast to promote the Madden tournament.

-Adams suffered the torn labrum late in the regular-season finale against the 49ers and then played all 71 snaps in the wild-card playoff loss to the Rams six days later.
+Adams suffered the torn labrum late in the regular-season finale against the 49ers and played all 71 snaps in the wild-card playoff loss to the Rams six days later.

 “Listen, there are a couple of plays I would have made if I was fully, fully healthy in that game to where we could have changed the whole momentum,’’ Adams said.